ericssmith/presentations/vtcc9/vtcc9_links.md

 ### - I have only proved it correct

-*"Beware of bugs in the above code; I have only proved it correct, not tried it"*
+>Beware of bugs in the above code; I have only proved it correct, not tried it

 [The Correspondence Between Knuth and van Emde Boas](https://staff.fnwi.uva.nl/p.vanemdeboas/knuthnote.pdf)